Dog Training or Behavior Problem? Try Flower Remedies

 and improving confidence in needy, clingy, excessively attention-seeking dogs.

-A final area in which I feel flower essences are underutilized is for dogs going through life stages and transitions, such as old age, adolescence, spaying and neutering, etc. Flower essences can help stabilize the dog emotionally during these times of intense change.
+A final area in which I feel flower remedies are underutilized is for dogs going through life stages and transitions, such as old age, adolescence, spaying and neutering, etc. Flower essences can help stabilize the dog emotionally during these times of intense change.

-How do flower essences work?
+How do flower remedies work?

-Flower essences are made by placing particular healing flowers in spring water, which allows the water to take on the flower’s energy signature (or "essence").
+Bach flower essences are made by placing particular healing flowers in spring water, which allows the water to take on the flower’s energy signature (or "essence").

-When a person or animal uses flower essences, they present an energetic pattern that represents to the body the healthy state of that emotion.
+When a person or animal uses flower remedies, they present an energetic pattern that represents to the body the healthy state of that emotion.
 After being taken for awhile, the taker’s emotions respond to this emotional template and move back to a more centered, balanced state.

 Sounds perfectly logical, right?
 Okay, I hear you. :-)